I Wish (Skee-Lo song): Critical reception

 Gil Robertson IV from Cash Box stated that Scotti Brothers has got a huge hit on its hands with this "good-natured, whimsical track" from the Southern California rapper.
 He added, "This track moves throughout with an intoxicating bass beat and smooth driving California flavor adds to its mix.
 Having already received a ton of urban radio adds and with a video that's just been added to the rotation on MTV, this single shows strong potential to succeed on the R&B and pop charts as well."
 James Masterton for Dotmusic said, "Even at Christmas dance and rap hits can still have an impact.
 The brilliant pop hip-hop of Skee-Lo comes via persistent plugging from Radio One and a certain degreee [sic] of dancefloor popularity."
 Ross Jones from The Guardian wrote, "Over a snake-hipped R&B groove, the boy's light-hearted delivery and humble subject matter invite favourable comparisons with both The Pharcyde and Souls Of Mischief."
 Philippine newspaper Manila Standard named it "a true rarity — a rap song that dares to express vulnerable sentiments while retaining a funky edge".

-A reviewer from Music Week gave it four out of five, noting, "A low-down, funky, rolling vibe from the LA-based rapper.
+A reviewer from Music Week gave it a score of four out of five, noting, "A low-down, funky, rolling vibe from the LA-based rapper.
 Old-school funk fused with jazzy tinges do justice to a tune which deserves to cause waves, and not just in the hip hop fraternity."
 Will Ashon from Muzik described it as "a ludicrous, dayglo, superfly wish-list from the self-deprecating and immediately likeable Skee-Lo".
 Andrew Diprose from Smash Hits gave the song a top score of five out of five, writing, "You like hip hop?
 You loved Coolio's 'Gangsta's Paradise'?
 Check out new fella on the block Skee-Lo!
 With a funky, jazzy, old skool sound and amusing lyrics, this choon feels laid back.
 Skee-Lo has broken the aggressive gangsta rap mould and looks like he has a big 'ol hit on his hands!
 Tip top hip hop!"
 James Hunter from Vibe commented, "Dreaming of girls, cars, and height, his 'I Wish' is a most excellent pop-rap hit.
 Prom-night celebrity, that's his aspiration, and nobody's articulated it better in years.
 Skee-Lo wins because he doesn't try to sound like anything he's not".